lennihein/cpu-emulator/doc/05_frontend.md

 #### show mem

-Show the memory of the CPU, visualised as words in hexadecimal.
+Show the memory of the CPU, visualized as words in hexadecimal.

     show mem <start in hex> <words in hex>

-The first parametre is the start address of the memory to be shown, the second is the number of words to be shown.
-The parametres are optional, the emulator defaults to showing memory starting at address \texttt{0x0000} until 8 lines of the terminal are printed.
+The first parameter is the start address of the memory to be shown, the second is the number of words to be shown.
+The parameters are optional, the emulator defaults to showing memory starting at address \texttt{0x0000} until 8 lines of the terminal are printed.
 Displaying contents from the memory does neither load the memory into the cache if not already present, nor does it change the order of future eviction from the cache.
 The subcommand is thus side effect free.

 #### show cache

 Show the cache.
-The visualisation is configurable in the \texttt{config.yml} file, see [@sec:config].
+The visualization is configurable in the \texttt{config.yml} file, see [@sec:config].

     show cache